 Gram-positive branching, filamentous rods.
-Includes N. asteroides, N. brasiliensis, Nocardia cyriacigeorgica, N. farcinica, N. nova, N. otitidiscaviarum, N. pseudobrasiliensis, N. transvalensis.
+Includes N. asteroides (most common human pathogen), N. brasiliensis, N. cyriacigeorgica, N. farcinica, N. nova, N. otitidiscaviarum, N. pseudobrasiliensis, N. transvalensis.
 There are over 50 species.

-It is partially acid fast and it will cause a positive (1-3)-β-D-glucan.
+Some species are partially acid-fast partially acid fast and can cause a positive (1-3)-β-D-glucan.
 I know.
-I had 3 transplant patient swith a positive (1-3)-β-D-glucan brain and lung abscess I thought was fungal but grew Nocardia (Here is the case).
-There are twp case reports on PubMed but I have now reported 3 cases on my PubMed blog.
+I had 3 transplant patients with a positive (1-3)-β-D-glucan brain and lung abscess I thought was fungal but grew Nocardia (Here is the case).
+There are two case reports on PubMed but I have now reported 3 cases on my PubMed blog.
 So I have 60% of the worlds literature.
 Ha!

 Found in water and soil, it is usually acquired from trauma or inhalation.
 Some strains are found in the moth.
 Can occur in normal but more likely the immunoincompetent.
 High-dose steroids, history of Cytomegalovirus disease, and high levels of calcineurin inhibitors are risk factors for infection in organ transplant recipients (PubMed).

-In transplant patients it increases motrality 10 fold (PubMed).
+In transplant patients it increases mortality 10 fold (PubMed).

-Ascending nodular lymphocutaneous disease, often after trauma from wood or other organic material.
+Ascending nodular lymphocutaneous disease, often after penetrating trauma from wood or other organic material.

 Occasional disseminated disease in the immunoincompetent.